honeycombio/honeycomb-opentelemetry-web/README.md

 * Easy configuration to send to Honeycomb
 * Basic sampler to control event volume
 * Multi span attributes
+* 'session.id' on every span, generated on page load
 * Convenient packaging
 * An informative debug mode
 * Links to traces in Honeycomb